 Special rules allow people who are terminally ill to get help quickly.
-You are considered to be terminally ill if you have a progressive illness that is likely to limit your life expectancy to six months or less.
-It is impossible to say exactly how long someone will live and some people who receive PIP under these rules live much longer than six months.
+You are considered to be terminally ill if you have a progressive illness that is likely to limit your life expectancy to twelve months or less.
+It is impossible to say exactly how long someone will live and some people who receive PIP under these rules live longer than twelve months.